unii-security/homeassistant-unii/README.md

 - Restart Home Assistant

 ##  Adding a new Alphatronics UNii to Home Assistant

+If your UNii is on the same network as your Home Assistant server and is assigned an IP address using DHCP your UNii will most probably be automatically discovered by the integration.

+In case your UNii is not automatically discovered follow these instructions:

 - After restarting go to **Settings** then **Devices & Services**
 - Select **+ Add integration** and type in **UNii**